 Renaissance Essential Tumor Medium

-Media for deriving and maintaining cell lines from primary tumors in patient samples.
+Primary tumor cell culture media that may also be used for deriving and maintaining cell lines from patient samples.
 This product supports the in-vitro derivation and growth of multiple cancer types including breast, colon, lung, and ovarian.

 Disease Area: Cancer